 Fax. +44 01534 851913

-This post was created as part of the August 2009 Foodbuzz 24, 24, 24 event where foodbloggers from around the world are selected to submit their meals to Foodbuzz to be published as part of the "24 meals, 24 hours, 224 posts" concept of this event.
-Make sure you check out the Foodbuzz site tomorrow follow all the 24-hour foodie action!
+DISCLOSURE: This post was created as part of the August 2009 Foodbuzz 24, 24, 24 event and I received reimbursement for my meal.
 CookSister previously participated in this event with a Burns Night dinner in January 2009.